🍁My credit card was blocked and I almost got scammed in Canada🍁

 actually

-Both of the two credit cards I brought with me were suspended from online use,
+Both of the two credit cards I brought with me were suspended for online use.

-and when I tried to book a flight to go on a trip during my paid leave, I was charged an additional $300 that I hadn't used, and when
+Furthermore, when I booked a flight to travel while on vacation, I was charged an additional $300 that I hadn't used, and

 That's what happened